C. T. Ravikumar: Career

-Ravikumar has been a judge of the Kerala High Court for about 12 and a half years.
-Ravikumar has had the opportunity to deal with varied cases, in which he has applied his judicial mind with great finesse.
-His Lordship was called as "CTR" among legal circles, Ravikumar was the second senior judge of the High Court of Kerala, has handled all major jurisdictions - writ petitions, service disputes, criminal matters, civil appeals, motor accident compensation, family law, preventive detention, Dewasvom issues etc. Members of the bar agree that Ravikumar has a firm grasp of precedents and statutory provisions, and is rarely misled on points of law.

 In 2014, Ravikumar created headlines when he refused to hear 50 petitions relating to renewal of licenses of 418 bars in different parts of the state filed by Bar Owners Association, saying that a lawyer connected with the case visited him at his residence to talk about the case.

-A bench led by Ravikumar upheld the single bench direction for CBI investigation into the politically sensitive Periya twin murder murder case.
+A bench led by Ravikumar upheld the single bench direction for CBI investigation into the politically sensitive Periya double murder case.
 The division bench partly allowed the state's appeal by setting aside the Single Bench order to the extent it quashed the charge sheet filed by the special investigation team.
 The Division Bench of the Kerala High Court was of the opinion that a lot of prima facie evidence had been missed out due to the slackness and incomplete investigation of the Kerala Crime Branch that may possibly result in the miscarriage of justice.

 Ravikumar highlighted the importance of speedy trial while allowing the splitting of trial against an accused in the SNC Lavlin case (Sidhartha Menon P vs. DySP Chennai).
 "Law long but life is short", his judgment commented about the convoluted processes of criminal trial.
 "Right to life means right to live with full human dignity, without humiliation and deprivation or degradation of any sort.
 There can be no doubt that the tag of 'accused' would deprive a man the right to live with full human dignity.
 The right to speedy trial is also a human right and no civilized society can deny the same to an accused.
 Furthermore, it should always be the concern of the society to see that a real culprit is given the punishment at the earliest and also to see that an accused is given the punishment at the earliest and also to see that an accused is given an early opportunity to clear the cloud of suspicion shrouded around him and to remove the tag of 'accused'.
 The said purpose in view that is founded on social interest could not be achieved if trial is unduly delayed as trial is the sole device to decide the guilt or innocence of an accused.
 Nobody can dispute the position that Courts have a duty to proceedcriminal cases with a reasonable pace", Ravikumar observed in the case.
 It is his Lordship’s focus on justice that has gotten him this far and will carry him way further.